oneapi-src/ishmem/docs/_sources/rma.rst

 Furthermore, two successive `put` routines may deliver data out of order unless a call to ``ishmem_fence`` or ``ishmemx_fence_work_group`` is introduced between the two calls.

+""""""""""""""""""""
+ISHMEMX_PUT_ON_QUEUE
+""""""""""""""""""""
+The `put` routines provide a method for copying data from a contiguous local data object to a data object on a specified PE.

+In the functions below, TYPE is one of the standard RMA types and has a corresponding TYPENAME specified by Table :ref:`Standard RMA Types<stdrmatypes>`, and SIZE is one of 8, 16, 32, 64, 128.

+.. cpp:function:: template<typename TYPE> sycl::event ishmemx_put_on_queue(TYPE* dest, const TYPE* source, size_t nelems, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_TYPENAME_put_on_queue(TYPE* dest, const TYPE* source, size_t nelems, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_putSIZE_on_queue(void* dest, const void* source, size_t nelems, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::evet ishmemx_putmem_on_queue(void* dest, const void* source, size_t nelems, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+  :param dest: Symmetric address of the destination data object.
+The type of **dest** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param source: Local address of the data object containing the data to be copied.
+The type of **source** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param nelems: Number of elements in the **dest** and **source** arrays.
+For ``ishmem_putmem``, ``ishmemx_putmem_on_queue``, and ``ishmemx_putmem_work_group``, elements are bytes.
+  :param pe: PE number of the remote PE.
+  :param q: The SYCL queue on which to execute the operation. **q** must be mapped to the GPU tile assigned to the calling PE.
+  :param deps: An optional vector of SYCL events that the operation depends on.
+  :returns: The SYCL event created upon submitting the operation to the SYCL runtime.

+Callable from the **host**.

+**Description:**
+The `put` routines return after the data has been copied out of the **source** array on the local PE.
+The delivery of data words into the data object on the destination PE may occur in any order.
+Furthermore, two successive `put_on_queue` routines may deliver data out of order unless a call to ``ishmem_fence`` or ``ishmemx_fence_work_group`` is introduced between the two calls.

+To ensure the contents of **dest** are valid, refer to the :ref:`on_queue API Completion Semantics<on_queue_api_completion_semantics>` section.

 """"""""""""""""""""""
 ISHMEMX_PUT_WORK_GROUP